Azure/autorest.java/docs/developer/design.md

 Usually `preprocessor` and `fluentnamer` would save the input from pipeline to `code-model.yaml` in module root.
 The content of this file is helpful for inspecting Modeler Four output.

+One can set `--output-artifact=code-model-v4-no-tags` option to let AutoRest write the code-model file to output folder.

 ## RPC within AutoRest Java

 ### Between `preprocessor` and `javagen`